rhinestonewtf/registry/README.md

 format, and composition.
 The Rhinestone Registry uses Solidity ABI types as acceptable fields in these schemas.
 The attestation data represents the actual information subject to attestation.

 To be classified as a valid attestation, it should adhere to the structure defined in the schema.
+The Registry allows for [external validation](./docs/Schemas.md#ischemavalidator) of attestation data against Schemas.

 The significance of attestations lies in their ability to facilitate trust and credibility within the blockchain.
 In